OlexiyVasylenkoDev/DRF-Images-Uploader/README.md

 * ```git clone https://github.com/OlexiyVasylenkoDev/HexOceanTask.git```
 * ```cd HexOceanTask```

 To start the programme with docker-compose, you need docker and docker-compose to be installed on your local machine.
-Instructions are [here](https://docs.docker.com/compose/install/)!
+Follow the instructions [here](https://docs.docker.com/compose/install/)! to install docker and docker-compose on your local machine.

 * ```docker-compose up --build```.

-If you are having ```exec ./commands/start_celery.sh: no such file or directory```, please change Line Separator and File Encoding:
+If you are having ```exec ./commands/start_celery.sh: no such file or directory```, please change Line Separator and File Encoding just like here:

 ![image](src/static/screenshot.png)

 * And that`s it!
 Now you can just type localhost in your browser and the project will be running!